Melonking906/minigb/README.md

 To add a new user you will need to create a new file called "entries_newusername.txt" and "style_newusername.css" (where newusername will be the username of the new user).
 You will be able to visit them by adding a (?usr=newusername) in the URL of their guestbook (example: http://192.168.1.7/gb/index.php?usr=newusername).

-If you are on UNIX, you must make the entries file writeable and readable for everyone (0666), otherwise PHP will not be able to write new entries.
+If you are on UNIX, you must make the entries file writeable and readable for everyone (0666), otherwise PHP will not be able to write new entries and you will get errors.

-*WARNING: This script currently has a small problem displaying entries if the text file containing them (entries_username.txt) is edited incorrectly or in other character set than UTF-8.
-I recommend that you back up your entries before modifying or deleting any lines.*